 Gauley River whitewater rafting is rated the most challenging rafting journey, and the number of rapids here is around a hundred.
-The view of the site is beautiful with a remote kind of a landscape and of course the exclusive variety of wildlife as well.
+The view of the site is beautiful, with a remote kind of landscape and, of course, an exclusive variety of wildlife.

-If you are a beginner in whitewater rafting, then go to the Upper New River where it’s comparatively calm.
-It is totally up to you whether you want to experience the rapids or not.
+If you are a beginner in whitewater rafting, go to the Upper New River, where it’s comparatively calm.
+It is totally up to you whether you want to experience the rapids.

-But before planning a trip here, make sure you know how to swim.
-This is because West Virginia’s Gauley river has the most challenging rapids, and you can easily fall into the river.
+But before planning a trip here, ensure you know how to swim.
+West Virginia’s Gauley River has the most challenging rapids; you can easily fall into the river.

 3. Salmon River, Idaho

-Salmon River situated in Idaho is the most beautiful whitewater rafting destination in the US because apart from rafting you get to explore other things out here.
+Salmon River, in Idaho, is the most beautiful whitewater rafting destination in the US because you can explore other things here.
 This will make your whitewater rafting trip a memorable one for sure.
-The basic whitewater rafting journey starts from the Middle Fork Salmon River.
+The elemental whitewater rafting journey starts from the Middle Fork Salmon River.

-You can also camp out here since there are some camping sites around the river.
+You can also camp out here since some camping sites surround the river.
 So, all in all, the area is a mixture of adventure and natural beauty.
 This is why you must explore once for sure.

 See Related: Best Hiking Trails in America